YoungElPaso/mcgill-ds/README.md

 <!-- ## Docs (WIP) -->
 <!-- The supporting documentation for this project can be found at: https://www.mcgill.ca/{???} -->
 ### Storybook
-Storybook [link] can be run locally as well, allowing you to see all of the documented components in one place (useful if you want to work on them!), offering you the chance to see each one in isolation.
+Storybook https://storybook.js.org can be run locally as well, allowing you to see all of the documented components in one place (useful if you want to work on them!), offering you the chance to see each one in isolation.

 <!-- ## Usage Guides (WIP)
   * ### Structure of the mcgill-ds Source Code